 This is one of our favourite way to learn a language because it allows you to meet people, be sociable (rather than talking to Duolingo) and go out (after spending hours in the couch watching telenovelas) plus it’s free!
 It is also an opportunity to help another person with their learning of your native language.
 These exchanges are organised in all cities and surely near you.
 You can do some research by registering on Meetup or Duolingo Events.

 We also encourage you to search for this exchanges during your trip.
 It is a great way to meet locals and other travelers who want to practice their Spanish.
 Thanks to a Duolingo exchange we were able to meet with locals for the Día de Muertos festivities in Mexico.
-If you spend some time in Oaxaca and want to join this exchange here is the link!

 3) Use a grammar textbook and make vocabulary lists